 However, outside of the Star Wars and Indiana Jones sagas, George Lucas’s other ventures into genre filmmaking were decidedly shaky.
 There was the notorious Howard the Duck (1986) flop, which became an industry joke for several years; the quite good Labyrinth (1986), which nevertheless flopped; and then Willow.
 After the failure of any of these to ignite another science-fiction/fantasy franchise, Lucas returned instead to the commercial safety of given product and spun the Star Wars saga out with various Ewoks tv movies, three animated tv series, a host of books and a mountain of merchandising overkill, before finally returned to the Star Wars series with underwhelming results in Star Wars Episode I: The Phantom Menace (1999); while the Indiana Jones saga was spun off as a tv series The Young Indiana Jones Chronicles (1992-4), sundry tv movies and then theatrically revived with the disappointing Indiana Jones and the Kingdom of the Crystal Skull (2008).
 The string of Lucas flops was still continuing well into the 2010s with the poor box-office and terrible critical response to the likes of Red Tails (2012) and Strange Magic (2015).

-Willow was a clear attempt on George Lucas’s part to create another epic fantasy saga.
+Willow was a clear attempt on George Lucas’s part to create an Epic Fantasy Films.
 However, it amounts to little more than an attempt to do another Star Wars with fantasy instead of science-fiction.
 Unfortunately, all that George Lucas has ended up with is a series of shallow J.R.R.
 Tolkien clichés.
 Tolkien himself was never entirely original – The Lord of the Rings (1954-6) is a clever distillation of principally the Teutonic Niebelungenlied and Icelandic Eddas.
 However, Lucas comes to Willow by bouncing off sub-Tolkien imitators like Terry Brooks, Robert Jordan and David Eddings and shared universe sword-and-sorcery fodder like the Dragonlance and Thieves World twaddle.
 By this point, Lucas’s material is coming at least fourth-hand and is entirely lacking in any creative depth.
 Case in point – most Tolkien imitators make a token attempt at giving a linguo-historical depth to their world but in Willow, characters and creatures are named after American film critics!

 For the Star Wars saga, George Lucas went to Joseph Conrad’s famous myth archetype analysis The Hero of a Thousand Faces (1949) and extracted the core of a proto-myth to build his characters around.
 What nobody appears to have told him here is the distinction between an archetype and a cliché.
 When one plays spot the genre in-reference in Star Wars, it is Lucas inviting the genre audience into a shared nostalgia; in Willow, the nostalgia quotings have become more like a dot-to-dot game in lieu of a plot.
 There is a Ten Commandments Moses-in-the-bulrushes beginning; the Tolkien-like quest of little people setting out on an epic-size adventure in a big people world; the encounter where the Brownies tie Willow up is straight out of Gulliver’s Travels (1726); and the fairy is a dead ringer for Glinda in The Wizard of Oz (1939).
 Lucas is not even above stealing from himself – the Aldwyn’s pep talk to Willow sounds distinctly like another “Trust your feelings, Luke” speech; General Kael is warmed-over Darth Vader; the cart chase scene is pure Indiana Jones; and Val Kilmer is cast with a distinct eye towards throwing in a Han Solo character.